 How has the album been received by the fans and critics?
 “So far, so good!
 We are absolutely glad to see that our fans like both songs on the album whose sound and atmosphere are closer to our debut album, and other songs, such as ‘Diluvio’ or ‘Steam over the Mountain’.
 Those two songs are rooted in our idea of how we see folk metal, which is: “Folk metal does not exist, folk metal is what the hell we chose to do!”
 At our first gig supporting ‘Songs from the Earth’, many people already sang some of our new stuff, from the beginning to the end!
 That was definitely touching!”

-By: Jeff Rating: 7,5/10 Release: 16-2-2015 Label: Scarlet Records I am happy to say that 2015 is going to be another great year for folk metal with tons of releases to look forward to, including the latest by Italy’s Furor Gallico entitled “Songs From The Earth”.
+Rating: 7.5/10 Release: 16 February 2015 Label: Scarlet Records I am happy to say that 2015 is going to be another great year for folk metal with tons of releases to look forward to, including the latest by Italy’s Furor Gallico entitled “Songs From The Earth”.
 Four years ago, they …Continue reading →

-By: Gur Rating: 8/10 Label: Independent / re-release: Scarlet Records Furor Gallico, a folk/celtic metal-band from Italy.
+By: Gur Rating: 8/10 Release: June 2010 Label: Independent / re-release: Scarlet Records Furor Gallico, a folk/celtic metal-band from Italy.
 After a demo in 2008 they released an debut album in 2010, entitled ‘furor gallico’.
 And this was a job well done.
-The first thing you notice is the artwork by Kris Verwimp, …Continue reading →
+The first thing you notice is the artwork …Continue reading →